 Now you can see, our default tableau Map is replaced by the WMS map.

 If you want to check which Background Map is currently using then Go to the Maps -> Background Maps.
-You can see that, it is using Catalog… instead of tableau.
+You can see that it is using Catalog… instead of the tableau.
 Let me add two more WMS Server maps

 Let me select the USGS…… Background map